MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/system.md

 ## Getting started with scripting actions

 Scripting actions are a major part of the system actions group.
-These actions enable users to run blocks of code and implement custom behaviour in Power Automate Desktop.
+These actions enable users to run blocks of code and implement custom behavior in Power Automate.

 All scripting actions follow the basic structure of the respective programming or scripting language: PowerShell, Python, VBScript, and JavaScript.

-To declare variables in scripting actions and return results in Power Automate Desktop, use the following commands:
+To declare variables in scripting actions and return results in Power Automate, use the following commands:

 - To declare new variables in PowerShell scripts, use the **$** notation.
-To return values from [Run PowerShell script](#runpowershellscript) actions to Power Automate Desktop, use the **Write-Output** command.
+To return values from [Run PowerShell script](#runpowershellscript) actions to Power Automate, use the **Write-Output** command.

   ```
   $variableName = "variableValue"